|What did they say?*

 Amber Alert ~ An AMBER Alert is a notification to the general public, by various media outlets in Canada and in the United States, when police

 IAFIS ~Integrated Automated Fingerprint Identification System, which can sort through more than 6 millions prints in less than 15

 minutes.
 Also referred to as AFIS

-CODIS~The FBI Laboratory's Combined DNA Index System blends forensic science and computer technology into an effective tool
+CODIS~The FBI Laboratory's Combined DNA Index System blends forensic science and computer technology into an effective tool for

-thereby linking crimes to each other and to convicted offenders.
+linking crimes to each other and to convicted offenders.

 NCIC ~ The National Crime Information Center is a computerized index of criminal justice information (i.e.- criminal record history

 information, fugitives, stolen properties, missing persons).
 It is available to Federal, state, and local law enforcement and other